QuoteWerks Development Path – A Speculative View

 Given this trajectory, is it reasonable to speculate that QuoteWerks Desktop may be gradually replaced “by stealth”?
 After all:

-- Eventually, the Desktop version could become a thin shell around web components—or be phased out entirely.
+• Eventually, the Desktop version could become a thin shell around web components, or perhaps be phased out entirely.

 This strategy aligns with the strangler pattern in software architecture: gradually replacing legacy systems with modern components until the old system is no longer needed.